bertvv/ansible-role-tftp/README.md

 ## Testing

 The `tests` directory contains tests for this role in the form of a Vagrant environment.
+There are two testing playbooks:

+- [`test-minimal.yml`](tests/test-minimal.yml) applies the role to a VM, with default settings.
+- [`test.yml`](tests/test.yml) applies the role to a VM, changing some default values.
+After applying this playbook, you should be able to test the TFTP server, e.g.:

+    ```ShellSession
+    $ echo "Hello world" | sudo tee /srv/tftp/test.txt
+    $ tftp 10.0.2.15 -c get test.txt
+    ```

+You may want to change the base box into one that you like.
+The current one is based on Box-Cutter's [CentOS Packer template](https://github.com/boxcutter/centos).

 The directory `tests/roles/tftp` is a symbolic link that should point to the root of this project in order to work.
 To create it, do

 ```ShellSession
 $ cd tests/